 High-quality health care is essential to making North Carolina a competitive place to do business, yet our state’s health outcomes remain well below average — ranking 30th in the 2022 America’s Health Rankings Annual Report.
 North Carolina can and must do better if we are to become a top-ten state for health care value.

-Acting as a convener, the NC Chamber has brought together job creators, providers, insurers and manufacturers.
-Now, job creators must take the reins.
-As home to RTP, leading research institutions, world-class data analytic and warehousing companies, a dominant insurance carrier, and some of the nation’s top medical systems and pharmaceutical manufacturers, North Carolina has every resource needed to drive change.
-The question is, does our state have the will to make it happen?
+As home to RTP, leading research institutions, a dominant insurance carrier, and some of the nation’s top medical systems and pharmaceutical manufacturers, North Carolina has every resource needed to drive change.
+But organizations need options, as health care solutions are not one-size-fits-all.

 That’s why the NC Chamber is advocating to bring value-driven health care to North Carolina to improve health outcomes and make costs more predictable and affordable for businesses — with the goal of keeping employees as healthy as possible, reducing instances of chronic disease, and lowering the most expensive health costs, such as hospital visits.

 As an example, Association Health Plans (AHPs) would allow smaller groups to gain regulatory and economic benefits of a large group plan—enabling them to band together to manage risk and lower costs.
 This provides businesses with significant savings when compared to a commercial small group market plan.
 The NC Chamber supports new legislation that will meaningfully establish association health plans in our state, believing that they provide a valuable and essential coverage option particularly for small businesses who need this health care option to care for their people.